 Ronwen Williams: Mamelodi Sundowns Star Explains How Hugo Broos Revived Bafana Bafana

-Bafana Bafana captain Ronwen Williams has opened up about some of the behind-the-scenes changes that have transformed the national team under coach Hugo Broos.
+Bafana Bafana captain Ronwen Williams has opened up about some of the behind-the-scenes changes that have transformed the national team under coach Hugo Broos ahead of their game against Zambia.

-The South African goalkeeper confirmed that the veteran Belgian tactician has instilled a new level of discipline, structure, and accountability within the squad — qualities that have played a key role in the team’s recent resurgence.
-According to Williams, Broos’ leadership style goes beyond tactics and motivation; he leads by example and takes full responsibility when things don’t go as planned.
+The South African shot-stopper confirmed that the veteran Belgian tactician, Hugo Broos, has instilled a new level of discipline, structure, and accountability within the squad, qualities that have played a key role in the team’s recent resurgence.

 Read also

-Speaking on Sports Arena, Williams recalled a recent moment that demonstrated Broos’ leadership style.
+Speaking on the Sports Arena, Williams recalled a recent moment that demonstrated Broos’s leadership style.
 After the team conceded nine goals in five games across the March, June, and September international windows, the Belgian gaffer called a meeting before the next camp began.
-He told the players he wasn’t happy with their performances and felt standards had slipped — but instead of blaming the squad, he took full responsibility himself.
+He told the players he wasn’t happy with their performances and felt standards had slipped, but instead of blaming the squad, he took full responsibility himself.

 For Williams, it was the first time he had seen a coach take such ownership of a team’s dip in form.